Skip to main content

 Chemotherapy (chemo) is still the main treatment for most types of AML.

 Researchers are looking for the most effective combination of chemo drugs that will also limit unwanted side effects.
-This is especially important for older patients who might not be able to tolerate the side effects of currently approved treatments for AML.
+This is especially important for older people who might not be able to tolerate the side effects of current treatments for AML.

-The effectiveness of chemo may be limited in some cases because the leukemia cells become resistant to it over time.
-Researchers are now looking at ways to prevent or reverse this resistance by using other drugs along with chemo.
+The effectiveness of chemo may be limited in some cases because the leukemia cells can become resistant to it over time.
+Research is now looking at ways to prevent or reverse this resistance by using other drugs along with chemo.
 They are also looking at combining chemo with newer types of drugs to see if this might work better.

 Stem cell transplants

-Researchers continue to refine stem cell transplants to try to increase their effectiveness, reduce complications, and determine which patients are likely to be helped by this treatment.
+Researchers continue to refine stem cell transplants to try to increase their effectiveness, reduce complications, and determine which people are most likely to be helped by this treatment.
 Many studies are trying to determine exactly when autologous, allogeneic, and mini-transplants might best be used.

 Targeted therapy drugs

-BCL-2 inhibitors.
-Some people with AML have leukemia cells that make too much of a protein called BCL-2.
-Leukemia cells that overexpress BCL-2 tend to be harder to kill with chemo drugs.
+BCL-2 inhibitors: Some people with AML have leukemia cells that make too much of a protein called BCL-2.
+Leukemia cells that have too much BCL-2 tend to be harder to kill with chemo drugs.
 BCL-2 inhibitors prevent the BCL-2 protein from working in cancer cells.
-Venetoclax (Venclexta) is a BCL-2 inhibitor that has been approved to treat AML with BCL-2 overexpression.
+Venetoclax (Venclexta) is a BCL-2 inhibitor that has been approved to treat AML with too much BCL-2 protein.
 Several other BCL-2 inhibitors are being studied as well.

 Immunotherapy drugs